Python 3 Installation & Setup Guide

 No matter what operating system you’re on, this tutorial has you covered.
 Find your operating system below and dive in!

 Take the Quiz: Test your knowledge with our interactive “Python Installation and Setup” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz